 In addition to the focus on content, the concept of sustainability and environmental protection is also a major issue in operations and everyday work: Processes, both in the museum and in the administration, have been and are being examined and optimised with regard to environmental compatibility and ecological action.
 In this project, we are supported by certification as an Austrian Environmental Quality Label, which represents an important milestone in the continuous improvement of our environmental performance.

 The sustainability concept of KUNST HAUS WIEN shows the most important measures with which the museum promotes ecological awareness and lives sustainable action.
-We are pleased when our visitors take part in our endeavours by means of tips and suggestions and carry them on.

 SUSTAINABILITY CONCEPT KUNST HAUS WIEN

 At KUNST HAUS WIEN, great importance is attached to the careful use of resources; repairs are the first choice.
 When purchasing new products, attention is paid to long service life, recycled raw materials, recyclability and environmental compatibility.
 Products with eco-labels (Austrian Eco-label, Blue Angel, EU Ecolabel etc.) are always preferred when purchasing.

 ENVIRONMENTALLY FRIENDLY TRAVEL

 KUNST HAUS WIEN is very well connected to the public transport network: During our opening hours, public transport stops are only a short distance away on foot.
 Information on environmentally friendly travel can be found on the website, and our museum service staff can also inform our visitors on site and by telephone about the options available.
 The arrival by bike is supported by the provision of bicycle stands.